 It turned out that Biros had invited Tami Engstrom to see the "cabin" in his back yard.
-The cabin turned out to be an ordinary concrete shed in the middle of the woods behind the house.
+The cabin turned out to be an ordinary concrete shed in the woods behind the house.
 Once he got her into the woods he tried to rape her, then killed her by beating and stabbing her; the coroner determined that she suffered ninety-one injuries and stab wounds before she died, including at least five knife wounds after she was dead.
 The blood on his clothes and shoes, as well as in the woods behind the house, would help convict him.
 He carried her body in his car to desolate fields in Pennsylvania and tried to dispose of it, but was under arrest just two days later.

-Special thanks to Tom for the excellent photographs and up-to-date information on the condition of the house.
+Special thanks to Tom for the excellent photographs and more up-to-date information on the condition of the house.

 United States Court of Appeals for the Sixth Circuit.
 Kenneth Biros v.
 Margaret Bagley.
 Appeal from the United States District Court for the Northern District of Ohio at Cleveland.
 No. 00-01384.
 Dan A. Polster, District Judge.
 Argued: February 1, 2005.
 Decided and Filed: September 9, 2005.
 Siler, Gibbons, and Sytton, Circuit Judges.